-Controlling for everything is misguided
+Controlling for Everything is Misguided

-For instance, in a collider where the path between and is initially independent, controlling for B would make them dependnet due to the explain-away effect.
-This means that a back-door is opened.
+The statistical procedure of controlling for everything that can be measured is misguided.
+For instance, in a collider A rightarrow B leftarrow C where the path between and is initially independent, controlling for would make them dependent due to the explain-away effect.
+This means that a back-door path is opened.
+Furthermore, controlling for descendants of the variables we are interested in should also be avoided.
+This is equivalent to "partially" controlling for the variable of interest itself.

 0